-Currently, many internal communication systems that organisations have are not catching up to a very modern Generation Z workforce.
+Currently, many internal communication systems that organisations are not catching up to a very modern Generation Z workforce.

 Employees want to feel connected

-Management consultant Peter Drucker writes that modern day work complexities have created a “shift in work mentality and [work] ethic” which in turn have contributed to changes in the expectations that employees have towards their leaders and supervisors.
+Management consultant Peter Drucker writes that modern day work complexities have created a “shift in work mentality and [work] ethic” which in turn have contributed to changes in the expectations that employees have of their leaders and supervisors.

 The workplace today is changing and increasingly reliant on networks.
 But Gallup reported last year that 13 percent of employees consider themselves “actively disengaged.”
 The problem is that the kinds of experiences employees want to have at work and the experiences they actually have are simply not the same.
-Little wonder then that productivity is suffering, because a disengaged person will feel less in tune with what’s going on around them, and feel less excited about getting those deliverables on time.
+Little wonder then that productivity is suffering, because a disengaged person will feel less in tune with what’s going on around them, and feel less excited about getting those deliverables done on time.

 Existing internal communications are a one-way street

 Our research team at Rungway discovered some alarming workplace trends.
 More than half (52%) of employees feel that their organisation broadcasts important updates rather than genuinely involving them in the discussion.
 They feel what’s being put out there doesn’t involve them and it doesn’t celebrate them.
-Furthermore, 56% feel that the ways in which their organisation communicates sometimes makes it difficult to respond, which can make them feel alienated, less able to contribute, and isolated from overall company objectives.
+Furthermore, 56% feel that the ways in which their organisation communicates sometimes make it difficult to respond, which can make them feel alienated, less able to contribute, and isolated from overall company objectives.
 46% of employees say that meetings are tough to schedule with their managers, with 10% saying they really have to make a concerted effort to make a meeting with their manager happen.

 79% of leaders polled believe they have significant retention and engagement problem